eloj/crc32c/README.md

 Something like [xxhash](https://github.com/Cyan4973/xxHash) will be faster still, but now we've left the domain of "easy to just copy'n'paste or implement from scratch" behind.

+It should be said that an argument can be made that you probably want a 64-bit hash nowadays, which is fair enough.

 ## Alternative implementations

 I've provided `crc32c_64` which consumes blocks of 64-bits, then a 32-bit word